 Shower Caps for Shoes

-You’ll notice that despite publishing a very comprehensive list of packing tools above, I did not include a shoe bag.
-That’s because there’s no need for one!
+If you don’t have the Knack compression shoe bags, a shower cap will do.
 Next time you’re staying at a hotel, grab the free shower caps and use them to cover the bottoms of your shoes before you pack them.
 (And don’t forget to stuff your shoes with other items to help them maintain their form and to maximize luggage space).

 Foolproof Liquid Spill Prevention Trick